JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

 So now we need to find that offset for each tool.
 Here are some notes before we begin:

-- I am adding a few "unnecessary" steps to ease in understanding what these offsets mean
+- I am adding one or two "unnecessary" steps to ease in understanding what these offsets mean

 -----------------------------------------------------------
 Procedure for Tn: